Rob-Barefoot/AZ-900-Microsoft-Azure-Fundamentals/Instructions/Labs/02-exercise-create-azure-resource.md

 1. From the Azure home page, under Azure services, select **Resource groups**.
 1. Select the **IntroAzureRG** resource group.
 1. Select **Delete resource group**.
+1. Ensure **Apply force delete for seleted Virtual machines and Virtual machine scale sets** is checked.
-1. Enter `IntroAzureRG` to confirm deletion of the resource group and select delete.
+1. Enter `IntroAzureRG` to confirm deletion of the resource group.
+1. Select **Delete**.
+1. On the Delete confirmation pop-up window, select **Delete**.